An introduction to alpha hydroxy acid (AHA), its benefits, side effects, and best products

 Alpha hydroxy acids, or AHAs, are popular ingredients in skin care products for acne, anti aging, or just general moisturizers, but rarely do these products also educate you about how to use an AHA, the benefits they offer or their side effects.
 AHAs are potent and if you use them without proper care for your skin, they can result in more damage than their intended benefits.
 AHAs also can help deal with a wide range of skin problems, from hydration to pigmentation and scars to acne to sun damage and aging.
 This guide explains the benefits, side effects, different types of alpha hydroxy acids, and offer some recommendations for best performing AHA products for skin problems.

-What is alpha hydroxy acid or AHA?
+What is AHA or alpha hydroxy acid?

 Alpha hydroxy acid, or AHA, is 1 of 2 hydroxy acids that is commonly used in cosmetic products for exfoliation, hydration.
 They’re especially popular in anti aging skincare products.
 AHAs can be synthetic created or naturally derived from fruit, nuts, sugar or dairy products.
 The other common hydroxy acid is beta hydroxy acid or bha.
 To learn more about bha, read our guide to bha or beta hydroxy acids here.